 Sector coupling

-Digitalization and networking of energy systems to integrate renewable energies into the municipal district heating supply
+Digitalisation and networking of energy systems to integrate renewable energies into the municipal district heating supply

 Heat pump in front of a house